Rob Morris (Freemason): Early life

 Rob Morris was born on August 31, 1818, in New York City.
-His father's name was Robert Peckham (1789-1825) and his mother was Charlotte Lavinia Shaw Peckham (1786-1837).
+His father's name was Robert Peckham (1789–1825) and his mother was Charlotte Lavinia Shaw Peckham (1786–1837).
 Charlotte and Robert Peckham had five children.
 The first two, John Fales Peckham and Mary Shaw Peckham, died in infancy.
 The third child, John Anson Peckham was born in 1816 followed by Robert Peckham (Morris) in 1818 and sister Charlotte Fales Peckham in 1821.
 All three children were born in New York City where their father, Robert, worked as an accountant at 99 Greenwich at a marble yard.
 The Peckham family lived at 26 Rector Street.
 In 1821, the couple split and mother Charlotte left her husband and returned to Taunton, Massachusetts, taking their infant daughter, Charlotte.
 The two boys stayed with their father in New York City.
 In 1825 Robert Peckham died in a NY hospital and the two sons went to live with their mother and sister.
 Robert Peckham (Morris) attended the Bristol Academy in Tauntan and during this time changed his surname from Peckham to Morris.
 It has yet to be ascertained why Robert Peckham changed his name to Rob Morris.
 Throughout most of Morris's adult life, he continued correspondence with this brother, John and sister Charlotte.

 At age 18 Rob Morris left his family to go out West and seek his fortune.
 He was teaching school at the DeSoto Academy in northwest Mississippi when he met his wife, Charlotte Mendenhall.
-Charlotte's family lived in Germantown, Tennessse close to Memphis.
+Charlotte's family lived in Germantown, Tennessee, close to Memphis.
 Charlotte's parents were Samuel and Sarah Mendenhall.
 Rob Morris and Charlotte Mendenhall married on May 26, 1841.